How to Export Apple Notes on an iPhone or Mac

 Quick Answer

-You can export Apple Notes natively on both iPhone and Mac, but Apple's built-in tools are mostly best for one note at a time.
+You can export Apple Notes natively on both iPhone and Mac, but Apple's built-in tools really only shine for one note at a time.
 On iPhone, you can export a note as PDF, Markdown, or open it in Pages.
 On Mac, you can export a note as PDF or Markdown.
-If you need to export many notes, keep folder structure, or preserve attachments more reliably, use Notes Exporter Pro on Mac.
+For many notes, intact folder structure, or attachments preserved more reliably, reach for Notes Exporter Pro on Mac.

 Most articles about exporting Apple Notes stop too early.
-They show the first share button, explain how to create one PDF, and leave out the part that actually matters for real users: how to export a lot of notes without turning the job into manual copy-paste.
+They point at the share button, walk you through making one PDF, and skip the part that actually matters: how to export a lot of notes without turning the job into manual copy-paste.

-Apple's own current guidance is useful, but it is device-specific.
+Apple's own guidance is helpful, but it is device-specific.
 On iPhone, Apple supports opening a note in Pages, exporting a note as PDF, and exporting as Markdown.
 On Mac, Apple supports exporting a note as PDF or Markdown.
-That covers quick one-off exports, but not serious migration, archive, or compliance workflows.
+Fine for quick one-off exports.
+Not enough for serious migration, archive, or compliance work.

-This guide combines both device paths into one page, explains the limits clearly, and shows when Notes Exporter Pro becomes the better option if you want to export your Apple Notes library cleanly on Mac.
+This guide pulls both device paths onto one page, spells out the limits, and shows the point where Notes Exporter Pro becomes the better option for exporting your Apple Notes library cleanly on Mac.

 What Apple Supports Natively Today